-- 3.85 The use of alternative fuels and drivetrains to traditional diesel and petrol internal combustion engines is helping to reduce vehicle emissions.
+- Battery electric vehicles are already starting to increase in popularity amongst fleet operators of light commercial vehicles, but the market share is still relatively modest, accounting for only 2.9% of sales in 2020 (up from 1.3% in 2019). - The use of alternative fuels and drivetrains to traditional diesel and petrol internal combustion engines is helping to reduce vehicle emissions.
 A range of alternatives are in development including battery electric vehicles (BEVs) and hydrogen vehicles, as well as biofuels.
-Alternative fuels are essential in the decarbonisation of freight transport and in reducing the public health impact of harmful exhaust emissions, however it is also important to consider how they are produced and to ensure that the supply chain for alternative fuels is also decarbonised. - 3.86 The network infrastructure needed for alternative fuels to cater for increases in Battery Electric Vehicles (BEVs) and Hydrogen powered HGVs will need to be put in place.
-Charging points and hydrogen fuel hub locations will need to be installed along the Strategic Road Network and within urban conurbations (where relevant) and at the ports handling 'ro-ro' traffic such as Dover and Portsmouth). - 3.87 In July 2021, the government announced a £20 million funding boost to accelerate the rollout of zero-emission road freight by pioneering technological trials of vehicles and infrastructure.
+Alternative fuels are essential in the decarbonisation of freight transport and in reducing the public health impact of harmful exhaust emissions.
+It is important however to consider how alternative fuels are produced, and to ensure that the fuel supply chain is decarbonised. - The network infrastructure needed for alternative fuels to cater for increases in Battery Electric Vehicles (BEVs) and Hydrogen powered HGVs will need to be put in place.
+Charging points and hydrogen fuel hub locations will need to be installed along the Strategic Road Network and within urban conurbations (where relevant) and at the ports handling 'ro-ro' traffic (such as Dover and Portsmouth).

+3.95 In July 2021, the government announced a £20 million funding boost to accelerate the rollout of zero-emission road freight by pioneering technological trials of vehicles and infrastructure.
 The market for alternatively fuelled vehicles in heavy duty applications is maturing and whilst some hydrogen and BEV drivetrains are starting to emerge on a small scale, most decarbonisation efforts to date have been focused on swapping diesel fuel for bioethanol.
-The fuel is derived from energy crops, so is sustainable, however the quantities of fuel required to power the UK's fleet of HGVs would be too great for bioethanol to be considered as a widespread solution. - 3.88 Electrification of both established and new modes (battery electric and hydrogen fuel cell) will create significant demand for energy generation, which must be zero carbon.
-New infrastructure is required to support the supply of both electricity and hydrogen, particularly at depots and major international gateways. - 3.89 Within local areas, local district networks may limit the ability of developers, organisations, fleet operators and consumers to transition to zero carbon propulsion.
-Networks also require adaption to enable smart generation, supply and storage to optimise and make efficient use of energy and related networks. - 3.90 London and the South East received 45% of all new charger points across the UK in 2020 with the network having expanded by almost a fifth over the year and with £1.3billion worth of investment planned in infrastructure across the UK over the next decade.
-Across the South East, urban areas, namely Brighton, have a relatively dense network compared to rural areas. - 3.91 There are 15 operational Hydrogen Refuelling Stations across the UK; the majority based along motorways (6) or peri urban (6) locations (40% of locations are near motorways).
-There are several based in the wider South East, all operated by ITM Power, namely at: - Shell, Gatwick (RH6 0NX) - Shell, M25 Cobham Services, Surrey (KT11 3JS) - Power CEME Innovation Centre, Marsh Way, Rainham (RM13 8EU) - Shell, M40 Beaconsfield Services, Buckinghamshire (HP9 2SE)
+The fuel is sustainable as it is derived from energy crops, but it would not be a viable widespread solution to supply power to the UK's HGV fleet, as it has limited capacity for growth.

+3.96 Electrification of both established and new modes (battery electric and hydrogen fuel cell) will create significant demand for energy generation, which must be zero carbon.
+New infrastructure is required to support the supply of both electricity and hydrogen, particularly at depots and major international gateways.

+3.97 Within local areas, local district networks may limit the ability of developers, organisations, fleet operators and consumers to transition to zero carbon propulsion.
+Networks also require adaption to enable smart generation, supply and storage to optimise and make efficient use of energy and related networks.

+of all new charger points across the UK in 2020 with the network having expanded by almost a fifth over the year and with £1.3billion worth of investment planned in infrastructure across the UK over the next decade.
+Across the South East, urban areas, namely Brighton, have a relatively dense network compared to rural areas.

+- There are 15 operational Hydrogen

+Refuelling Stations across the UK; the

+majority based along motorways (6) or peri

+urban (6) locations (40% of locations are

+near motorways).
+There are several based

+in the wider South East, all operated by ITM

+Power, namely at:

+- Shell, Gatwick (RH6 0NX)

+- Shell, M25 Cobham Services, Surrey (KT11 3JS)

+- Power CEME Innovation Centre, Marsh Way, Rainham (RM13 8EU)

+- Shell, M40 Beaconsfield Services, Buckinghamshire (HP9 2SE)

+- With the exception of two sites in London, there is only a single Compressed Natural Gas (CNG) station at Reading provided by Air Liquide with restricted access to site.
+This is despite the fact that as well as reducing greenhouse gas (GHG) emissions by up to 85%, biomethane provides a saving of 30-35% compared with comparative journeys on diesel fuel.